 4. If a school has extra built-up area beyond the requirement, can it plan for future section increases?

-Yes, schools can apply later without additional construction if their existing built-up carpet area already supports the desired capacity.
+Yes, schools can apply later without additional construction if their existing built-up area already supports the desired capacity.

 You may like: CBSE Section Increase